The Proceedings welcomes submissions of any length, including short papers of especially high merit.

 For survey articles, see the submission page for the Bulletin.

-Papers likely to be outside the page range of the Proceedings may instead be submitted to one of the sister journals as follows.
+Papers likely not to be suitable for the Proceedings may instead be submitted to one of the sister journals as follows.

-- Journal of the London Mathematical Society: 18–30 pages
+- Journal of the London Mathematical Society: 18 pages or more

 - Bulletin of the London Mathematical Society: 20 pages or fewer